 How much can I make as a nursing informatics specialist?

 The average salary for a registered nurse is $70,000 per year, or $33.65 per hour, according to the Bureau of Labor Statistics.
-The average salary of a BSN will rank on the upper end of that estimate compared to a nurse with an associate’s degree only.
+The average salary of a registered nurse with a BSN will rank on the upper end of that estimate compared to a nurse with an associate’s degree only.
 Earning a master’s degree helps qualify you for advanced roles in healthcare administration, leadership and management.
 The BLS reports Medical Health Services Managers make $113,730 per year ($54.68 per hour) on average, and estimates workers employed in General Medical and Surgical Hospitals specifically earn an average of $122,460 yearly.

 How much you make depends on the state you work in, your place of employment, and the relative demand for nursing informatics specialists in your area.

 Other nurse informatics specialists might pursue an advanced degree in another field, such as information technology or computer science.

 Herzing University offers several degree pathways to help students begin or advance their nursing careers.
 Students may choose from BSN, RN to BSN programs, and MSN programs, or complete a dual credit program to earn graduate-level credits at the undergraduate level.
 Additionally, Herzing offers an MBA program in technology management and healthcare management.

 Whether you’re a prospective nursing student, just beginning your nursing career, or a looking for your next career move, nursing informatics could be an ideal opportunity for you.